 You can also get to Osaka City from Kansai Aiport by a comfortable Osaka Airport Limousine Bus.
 It may take slightly longer to reach the destination, but is extremely convenient.
 If you are travelling with kids, elderly or lugging a few pieces of luggage, I highly recommend the Limousine Bus, provided speed is not your major concern.

 As a matter of fact, I took the Airport Limousine on my way back from Osaka Station to the Airport and super enjoyed the experience.
-You’ll get to read the review soon (coming up next).

 By Private Airport Charter